traefik/traefik/docs/content/routing/routers/index.md

     | Router-2 | ```ClientIP(`192.168.0.0/24`)```                            | 26       |

     Which means that requests from `192.168.0.12` would go to Router-2 even though Router-1 is intended to specifically handle them.
-    To achieve this intention, a priority (higher than 26) should be set on Router-1.
+    To achieve this intention, a priority (greater than 26) should be set on Router-1.

 ??? example "Setting priorities -- using the [File Provider](../../providers/file.md)"